April 12, 2018 by vicwomg

 The original thumb screws are 6-32 threaded, and 1/4″ high.
 You can find these from various suppliers.
 The rod diameter is 3.26mm in the vintage models, which is highly non-standard.
 You can get away with the much more common 1/8 inch diameter rods generally speaking, but if the fit is loose, you can do the metal tab bending fix I mention above.
 You can also get a 3.5mm rod, which is quite a tight fit, but it will go in with some encouragement.
 You can also mill it down to 3.3mm with a file, cordless drill, and a lot of patience.

 I’m considering making some kind of case-friendly, built-in micro tone/volume control box to the mounting base.
 Stay tuned!

-I’m selling these for $50 USD + shipping.
-They come with 4 pressure nuts to aid with loose-fitting vintage pickups.
+I’m selling these at my online store.
+They come with a few pressure nuts to aid with loose-fitting vintage pickups.

 I may also be able to do custom work based on your specific guitar and/or color preference.
 Glow-in-the-dark?
 Faux-wood?
 Hot pink?
 Yup, it can be done.
 Drop me (Vic) a line at email@example.com to inquire.